juxor/afaq/markdown/secA2.md

 consensus, it can have authoritarian implications:

-> _"In order. . . to create full consensus on a decision, minority dissenters were often subtly urged or psychologically coerced to decline to vote on a troubling issue, inasmuch as their dissent would essentially amount to a one- person veto.
-This practice, called 'standing aside' in American consensus processes, all too often involved intimidation of the dissenters, to the point that they completely withdrew from the decision-making process, rather than make an honourable and continuing expression of their dissent by voting, even as a minority, in accordance with their views.
-Having withdrawn, they ceased to be political beings--so that a 'decision' could be made. . . . 'consensus' was ultimately achieved only after dissenting members nullified themselves as participants in the process.
+> _"In order. . . to create full consensus on a decision, minority dissenters
+> were often subtly urged or psychologically coerced to decline to vote on a
+> troubling issue, inasmuch as their dissent would essentially amount to a
+> one-person veto.
+This practice, called 'standing aside' in American
+> consensus processes, all too often involved intimidation of the dissenters,
+> to the point that they completely withdrew from the decision-making process,
+> rather than make an honourable and continuing expression of their dissent by
+> voting, even as a minority, in accordance with their views.
+Having
+> withdrawn, they ceased to be political beings--so that a 'decision' could be
+> made. . . . 'consensus' was ultimately achieved only after dissenting
+> members nullified themselves as participants in the process.
 >  _
 >

-> _"On a more theoretical level, consensus silenced that most vital aspect of all dialogue, **dissensus**.
-The ongoing dissent, the passionate dialogue that still persists even after a minority accedes temporarily to a majority decision,. . . [can be] replaced. . . .by dull monologues -- and the uncontroverted and deadening tone of consensus.
-In majority decision-making, the defeated minority can resolve to overturn a decision on which they have been defeated -- they are free to openly and persistently articulate reasoned and potentially persuasive disagreements.
-Consensus, for its part, honours no minorities, but mutes them in favour of the metaphysical 'one' of the 'consensus' group."_ [_"Communalism: The Democratic Dimension of Anarchism"_, **Democracy and Nature**, no. 8, p.
+> _"On a more theoretical level, consensus silenced that most vital aspect of
+> all dialogue, **dissensus**.
+The ongoing dissent, the passionate dialogue
+> that still persists even after a minority accedes temporarily to a majority
+> decision,. . . [can be] replaced. . . .by dull monologues -- and the
+> uncontroverted and deadening tone of consensus.
+In majority decision-making,
+> the defeated minority can resolve to overturn a decision on which they have
+> been defeated -- they are free to openly and persistently articulate
+> reasoned and potentially persuasive disagreements.
+Consensus, for its part,
+> honours no minorities, but mutes them in favour of the metaphysical 'one' of
+> the 'consensus' group."_ [ _"Communalism: The Democratic Dimension of
+> Anarchism"_ , **Democracy and Nature** , no. 8, p.
 8]

-Bookchin does not _"deny that consensus may be an appropriate form of decision-making in small groups of people who are thoroughly familiar with one another." _But he notes that, in practical terms, his own experience has shown him that _"when larger groups try to make decisions by consensus, it usually obliges them to arrive at the lowest common intellectual denominator in their
+Bookchin does not _"deny that consensus may be an appropriate form of decision-making in small groups of people who are thoroughly familiar with one another."_ But he notes that, in practical terms, his own experience has shown him that _"when larger groups try to make decisions by consensus, it usually obliges them to arrive at the lowest common intellectual denominator in their
-decision-making: the least controversial or even the most mediocre decision that a sizeable assembly of people can attain is adopted-- precisely because everyone must agree with it or else withdraw from voting on that issue"_ [**Op.
-Cit.**, p.7]
+decision-making: the least controversial or even the most mediocre decision that a sizeable assembly of people can attain is adopted-- precisely because everyone must agree with it or else withdraw from voting on that issue"_ [ **Op.
+Cit.** , p.7]

 Therefore, due to its potentially authoritarian nature, most anarchists disagree that consensus is the political aspect of free association.
 While it